Jimmy Connors: Distinctions and honors

 Connors is often considered among the greatest tennis players in the history of the sport.
-Connors won a male record 109 singles titles.
-He also won 16 doubles titles (including the men's doubles titles at Wimbledon in 1973 and the US Open in 1975).
-Connors has won more matches (1,274) than any other male professional tennis player in the open era.
-His career win–loss record was 1,274–282 for a winning percentage of 82.4.
-He played 401 tournaments, a record until Fabrice Santoro overtook it in 2008.
+Connors won a male open era record 109 singles titles.
+He also won 16 doubles titles, including the men's doubles titles at Wimbledon in 1973 and the US Open in 1975.
+Connors has played more matches (1,557) and won more matches (1,274) than any other male professional tennis player in the Open Era.
+His career win–loss record was 1,274–283, for a winning percentage of 82.4.
+He played 398 tournaments, a record until Fabrice Santoro overtook it in 2008.

 In Grand Slam Singles events, Connors reached the semifinals or better a total of 31 times and the quarterfinals or better a total of 41 times, despite entering the Australian Open Men's Singles only twice and not entering the French Open Men's Singles for five of his peak career years.
 The 31 semifinals stood as a record until surpassed by Roger Federer at Wimbledon 2012.
 The 41 quarterfinals remained a record until Roger Federer surpassed it at Wimbledon 2014.
 Connors was the only player to win the US Open on three different surfaces: grass, clay, and hard.
 He was also the first male tennis player to win Grand Slam singles titles on three different surfaces: grass (1974), clay (1976), and hard (1978).

 Connors was inducted into the International Tennis Hall of Fame in 1998 and Intercollegiate Tennis Association (ITA) Hall of Fame in 1986.
 He also has a star on the St. Louis Walk of Fame.
 In his 1979 autobiography, tennis promoter and Grand Slam winning player Jack Kramer ranked Connors as one of the 21 best players of all time.
 Because of his fiery competitiveness and acrimonious relationships with a number of peers, he has been likened to baseball player Pete Rose.
-In 1983, Fred Perry ranked the greatest male players of all time and put them in to two categories, before World War 2 and after.
+In 1983, Fred Perry ranked the greatest male players of all time and put them into two categories, before World War II and after.
 Perry's modern best behind Laver: "Borg, McEnroe, Connors, Hoad, Jack Kramer, John Newcombe, Ken Rosewall, Manuel Santana".